2025–26 UCF Knights men's basketball team

-The 2025–26 UCF Knights men's basketball team represents the University of Central Florida during the 2025–26 NCAA Division I men's basketball season, marking their third season as members of the Big 12 Conference.
-The Knights, in the program's 57th season of basketball, are led by tenth-year head coach Johnny Dawkins and play their home games at the Addition Financial Arena.
+The 2025–26 UCF Knights men's basketball team represented the University of Central Florida during the 2025–26 NCAA Division I men's basketball season, marking their third season as members of the Big 12 Conference.
+The Knights, in the program's 57th season of basketball, were led by tenth-year head coach Johnny Dawkins and played their home games at the Addition Financial Arena.

 Previous season

 The Knights finished the 2024–25 season 20–17, 7–13 in Big 12 Play to finish in a tie for 13th place.
 They defeated Utah in the First Round of the Big 12 Tournament, 87−72.
-They lost in overtime of the second round to Kansas, 94–98.
+They lost in overtime of the second round to Kansas, 98–94.

 The Knights were invited to play in inaugural College Basketball Crown, a single-elimination, fully-bracketed men's college basketball postseason tournament featuring sixteen National Collegiate Athletic Association (NCAA) Division I teams not selected to participate in the NCAA Division I men's basketball tournament.

 In their first round game, they defeated Oregon State in their first round game, 76–75.
 They defeated fellow Big 12 Conference opponent Cincinnati in their quarterfinals game, 88–80 to reach the semifinals.
 In their semifinal matchup, the Knights defeated Villanova, 104–98 in overtime.
 In the championship game, they ended up losing 77−66 to Nebraska.